kt3k/matango/README.md

 [![CircleCI](https://circleci.com/gh/kt3k/matango.svg?style=svg)](https://circleci.com/gh/kt3k/matango)
 [![codecov](https://codecov.io/gh/kt3k/matango/branch/master/graph/badge.svg)](https://codecov.io/gh/kt3k/matango)

-> Minimalistic format for expressing key-value pairs.
+> A fragment language, expressing key-value pairs, aims to be embedded in other languages.

 Matango is a simple format for expressing lists of key-value pairs.
 It is easy for humans to read and write.
-It is easy for machines to parse and generate.
+It is easy for machines to parse and serialize.

-Matango is text format similar to a line of [CSV][CSV], but has some more restrictions and extensions to it.

 Matango is not a general purpose data exchange format like [JSON][JSON] or [YAML][YAML].
-Rather it aims to only express a list of simple key-value pairs and to be embedded in other languages like HTML, YAML, JSON or any other custom DSLs.
+Rather it aims to serve as a DSL which is embedded in another language or DSL, such as HTML, YAML, JSON etc.

 # Example